Hello, little crystal being. I love you. Yes, I do!

 Can you picture Donna Reed shaking her head and walking away from a sink full of dirty dishes telling everyone to just make their own sandwiches for supper?
 Or June Cleaver telling Ward, “Whew…You’re smelling a little gamey,” after a round of catch with Wally and the Bev…

 Or one of Charlie’s pristine Angels saying “I’ll just jump in the shower and shave my legs and I’m on my way.”
 Only TV’s Lucy ever appeared ‘disheveled’ but that was purposely clownish.
 None of these TV programs were set at my house with my family.
 But they were not supposed to be real, were they?
-It was entertainment.#
+It was purely entertainment.#

 Booked solid on a Saturday afternoon.

 Do you suppose they all have dates tonight?